sst/guide/_chapters/add-an-api-to-handle-billing.md

 A _module_ is a good way to organize our business logic.
 You want to create modules for the various _domains_ in your app.
 This follows some basic principles of [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design){:target="_blank"}.

-The `compute` method is basically saying that if a user wants to store 10 or fewer notes, we'll charge them $4 per note.
+The `compute` function is basically saying that if a user wants to store 10 or fewer notes, we'll charge them $4 per note.
 For 11 to 100 notes, we'll charge $2 and any more than 100 is $1 per note.
 Since Stripe expects us to provide the amount in pennies (the currency’s smallest unit) we multiply the result by 100.

 Clearly, our serverless infrastructure might be cheap but our service isn't!